Zilliqa/zilliqa-developer/docs/miners/mining/mining-zilclient.md

     MINING_PROXY_URL[http://127.0.0.1:4202/api](http://127.0.0.1:4202/api)/MINING_PROXY_URL>
     ```

-    **Get Work Server Mine**
+    **Get Work Server Mine**: This mode is enabled by setting

-    This mode is enabled by setting "GETWORK_SERVER_MINE" to true in
+    "GETWORK_SERVER_MINE" to true in constants.xml.
+The zilliqa node will be
-    constants.xml.
-The zilliqa node will be used as an mining server, other GPU
+    used as an mining server, other GPU machine can get work from this server
-    machine can get work from this server and submit the result if the GPU
+    and submit the result if the GPU machine find the result.
+It can combine the
-    machine find the result.
-It can combine the hash power of multiple GPU
+    hash power of multiple GPU machines to finish a high difficulty PoW job.
+But
-    machines to finish a high difficulty PoW job.
-But if there are multiple
+    if there are multiple zilliqa node using this mode, it is not easy to
-    zilliqa node using this mode, it is not easy to maintain.
+    maintain.

     - Set `GETWORK_SERVER_MINE` to `true`.
     - Set `GETWORK_SERVER_PORT` to the port you will be using to GetWork.